OscarMichelH/spinnaker-rails-deployment-workshop/README.md

-# k8s-raills-deployment
+# k8s-rails-deployment

-This repository contains reference files to allow us deploy a Rails application in a k8s cluster using docker/compose.
+This repository contains reference files to allow us deploy a Rails application in a k8s cluster using docker/compose, and finally use the resources to manage our deployment from spinnaker.

 ## Requirements
 - Upload your image to docker hub or other provider to pull and mount image in a deployment resource inside our cluster